Most growing teams do not fail because they lack engineers.

 If you are evaluating the next scaling step, start with a direct conversation with Stratorys.

-A lightweight architecture decision record format that improves execution clarity without creating documentation drag.
+A lightweight decision record format that improves clarity without slowing you down.

-Where Rust creates real leverage in data platform internals and where it is usually the wrong first choice.
+Where Rust creates real leverage in data internals, and where it is the wrong first choice.